Oprah Winfrey's Commencement Address at Stanford, 2008

 yeah, though til now I still confused between 'do what we love' and 'love what we do'. which one I should follow?

 When you're doing the work you're meant to do, it feels right and every day is a bonus, regardless of what you're getting paid.
 And when you do get still and let your internal motivation be the driver, not only will your personal life improve, but you will gain a competitive edge in the working world as well.
-These qualities bloom when we're doing what we love, when we're involving the wholeness of ourselves in our work, both our expertise and our emotion.
+These qualities bloom when we're doing what we love, when we're involving the wholeness of ourselves in our work, both our expertise and our emotion.about facing problems

 When I got a problem, you should ask the right question—not why is this happening, but what is this here to teach me?—it puts you in the place and space to get the lesson you need.
 Eckhart Tolle, who's written this wonderful book called A New Earth that's all about letting the awareness of who you are stimulate everything that you do, he puts it like this: He says, don't react against a bad situation; merge with that situation instead.
 And the solution will arise from the challenge.
-Because surrendering yourself doesn't mean giving up; it means acting with responsibility.
+Because surrendering yourself doesn't mean giving up; it means acting with responsibility.about happiness

 Don't live for yourself alone.
 This is what I know for sure: In order to be truly happy, you must live along with and you have to stand for something larger than yourself.
 Because life is a reciprocal exchange.
 To move forward you have to give back.
 And to me, that is the greatest lesson of life.
 To be happy, you have to give something back.
-So, if you want to feel good, you have to go out and do some good.
+So, if you want to feel good, you have to go out and do some good.about education

 B. B. King put it, "The beautiful thing about learning is that nobody can take that away from you."
 And learning is really in the broadest sense what I want to talk about today, because your education, of course, isn't ending here.
 In many ways, it's only just begun.
 The world has so many lessons to teach you.
 I consider the world, this Earth, to be like a school and our life the classrooms.
 And sometimes here in this Planet Earth school the lessons often come dressed up as detours or roadblocks.
 And sometimes as full-blown crises.
 And the secret I've learned to getting ahead is being open to the lessons, lessons from the grandest university of all, that is, the universe itself.